nasko25/eth-pancakeswap-frontend/README.md

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.

+In `/contracts` you can find some of the https://github.com/pancakeswap/pancake-farm contracts (and most of the code).

 ## Description
 This is a fork of [pancakeswap-frontend](https://github.com/pancakeswap/pancake-frontend).
 The idea for it is to be ran on the ethereum network.
 Since pancakeswap was originally a uniswap fork, I believe it should be doable.